Abecedarian Early Intervention Project: Significant findings

+Sparling and Meunier (2019) provide an update.

 The project concluded that high quality, educational child care from early infancy was therefore of utmost importance.

 Other, less intensive programs, notably the Head Start Program, but also others, have not been as successful.
 It may be that they provided too little too late compared with the Abecedarian program.

 Neuro-physiological effects

 A 2021 study showed that the intervention resulted in significant changes in midlife brain structure in males.
 MRI scans showed that several brain region and total brain volumes were substantially larger in participants of the child care program than in the control group.

 Cost

 The total per-child cost of the project was ~$67,225, or ~$13,900 for each of the five years (2002 dollars); Masse & Barnett 2002 estimated that the total annual cost of a comparable program for all poor children in 2002 would have been ~$3 billion.

 Criticisms

 Some researchers have advised caution about the reported positive results of the project.
 Among other things, they have pointed out analytical discrepancies in published reports, including unexplained changes in sample sizes between different assessments and publications.
 Herman Spitz has noted that a mean cognitive ability difference of similar magnitude to the final difference between the intervention and control groups was apparent in cognitive tests already at age six months, indicating that "4 1/2 years of massive intervention ended with virtually no effect."
 Spitz has suggested that the IQ difference between the intervention and control groups may have been latently present from the outset due to faulty randomization.
 In fact, it is known that randomization was compromised in the Abecedarian program, with seven families assigned to the experimental group and one family assigned to the control group dropping out of the program after learning about their random assignment.